reactjs/react.dev/beta/src/content/blog/2023/03/07/introducing-react-dev.md

 The Learn section begins with the [Quick Start](/learn) page.
 It is a short introductory tour of React.
 It introduces the syntax for concepts like components, props, and state, but doesn't go into much detail on how to use them.

-If you like to learn by doing, we recommend to check out the [Tic-Tac-Toe Tutorial](/learn/tutorial-tic-tac-toe) next.
+If you like to learn by doing, we recommend checking out the [Tic-Tac-Toe Tutorial](/learn/tutorial-tic-tac-toe) next.
 It walks you through building a little game with React, while teaching the skills you'll use every day.
 Here's what you'll build:

 <Sandpack>